nadav2/hash-github-dirs/README.md

 ```

 ```
-The initialize service is running on port 8081.
+The initialize serviec is running on port 8081.
 And the api service is running on port 8080.
 ```

+## Usage ##
 ```
-To use the services first make a post request to the initialize service.
+To use the service make a post request to the initialize service.

 For example in python:
     requests.post('http://localhost:8081/check_out_ref', json={'ref': 'google/go-github'})